Parent Training (Including Migrant Parent Training)

-The Centre’s migrant parent training sessions are available both onsite or online to enable workers to get continued parenting support.
-To date, we have delivered parenting training to support workers in Bangladesh, China, Indonesia, Sri Lanka, Turkey and Vietnam.
+To date, we have delivered parenting training to workers in Bangladesh, Cambodia, China, Indonesia, The Philippines, Sri Lanka, Turkey and Vietnam.
+Sessions are available onsite or online to provide ongoing support.

 Parenting Training Topics